 In fact, different models of EI identify various components, and different Emotional tests measure these elements by following their respective models.
 Mayer-Salovey -Caruso model follows your emotional abilities.
 The Bar-On model is related to the EQ.
 The Goleman model is comprised of emotional competence inventory and EI appraisal.
 And so on.

 The Schutte Self-Report Emotional intelligence Test was the first measure .
 Since then a lot number of techniques have been used.
 Some of them include:

 • The Six Second EI Assessment (SEI)

 • Emotional IQ Test by Tett, Fox and Wang

 The advanced measures have further authenticated the emotional test.
 Two of them are the most prominent:

 • The EI Appraisal by Bradberry and Greaves measures self-awareness, self-management, social awareness and relationship management.

-• The Mayer-Salovey-Caruso EI Test (MSCEIT) is a measure to evaluate emotional intelligence involving a number of emotion-based problem solving items.
-It has high validity regarding to the concept of EI due to the non-objective nature of its items.
+• The Mayer-Salovey-Caruso EI Test (MSCEIT) is a measure to evaluate emotional intelligence involving many emotion-based problems solving items.
+It has high validity regarding the concept of EI due to the non-objective nature of its issues.
 It measures experiential areas and strategic areas.
-The experiential areas include perceiving, thinking and emotions while strategic areas include understanding emotional meanings and managing emotions.
+The experiential regions include perceiving, thinking and emotions while vital sectors include understanding emotional meanings and managing emotions.